CLIMATE RECON 2050 – Intra-EU Exchange to Raise Awareness and Build Capacity on Long-Term Climate Strategies

 Background

-Despite existing and foreseen political commitments (e.g. Paris Agreement, Governance of the Energy Union), by 2017, only a minority of EU Member States had formulated a robust long-term climate strategy – and the existing ones differed in scope and level of detail.
-The project aimed to fill a gap in the landscape of existing politico-technical processes and seeked to support national planning processes by fostering a community of experts and policy-makers for the promotion of long-term climate strategies as a tool to guide the low-carbon transformation in Europe – and add relevant knowledge.
+Despite existing political commitments (e.g. Paris Agreement, Energy Union), by 2017 only a minority of EU Member States had formulated a robust long-term climate strategy – and those that existed varied in scope and level of detail.
+The project aimed to fill a gap in the landscape of existing political-technical processes and to support national planning processes.

 Climate Recon 2050: 1st Meeting of the Technical Dialogue, Berlin, April 2018